ben-xD/google-calendar-bulk-delete/README.md

 ## Known issues
 - You cannot see input into command line, when launching `npm start` for the first time (no token.json yet).
 Input still works though.

-## TODOs
-- Make react native app using, to allow users to delete without generating their own app (`credentials.json`), or using command line.